 See video about the project.

 Mosholu Gardens brings LEED Silver supportive housing to the Norwood section of the Bronx.
-This 7-story new construction features residential efficiency units with private kitchens and baths, indoor and outdoor communal gathering rooms, as well as spaces for support services.
+This 7-story new construction provides residential efficiency units with private kitchens and baths.
+Residents can take advantage of indoor and outdoor communal gathering rooms as well as spaces for support services.

-The challenges presented by an irregular site configuration on a steep incline of bedrock were used as opportunities to create a multi-layered design with entrances on two levels and three individualized green spaces.
+The challenges presented by the irregular site configuration on a steep incline of bedrock were used by OCV as opportunities.
+The architects created a multi-layered design with entrances on two levels and three individualized green spaces.

 Kingsbridge Terrace is a sustainably built veterans’ residence.
 It provides green supportive housing to veterans returning from Iraq and Afghanistan, and those with a history of homelessness and substance abuse.